ignatandrei/RSCG_Examples/PropertyExpressionGenerator/readme.md

 </small>

-## Details
+## More details about RSCG Property Expression Generator

-The author of Property Expression Generator is Andrei Ignat
+The author of **RSCG Property Expression Generator** is *Andrei Ignat*

-You cand find this generator at Nuget.org :    https://www.nuget.org/packages/AOPMethodsCommon/
+You cand find **RSCG Property Expression Generator** at Nuget.org :    https://www.nuget.org/packages/AOPMethodsCommon/
     https://www.nuget.org/packages/AOPMethodsGenerator/
+and the sources at http://github.com/ignatandrei/aop_With_Roslyn/

-For more details and features please read : http://msprogrammer.serviciipeweb.ro/category/roslyn/
+For more usage features please read : http://msprogrammer.serviciipeweb.ro/category/roslyn/

 ## Link to Example Code: